rchaganti/InfraBlueprints/README.md

-# PSDSCInfraBlueprints
+# Infrastructure Blueprints
-This repository contains pre-validated and pre-configured PowerShell Desired State Configuration (PSDSC) scripts built as infrastructure blueprints.
+This repository contains pre-validated and pre-configured DSC configuration scripts and Azure Resource Manager templates built as infrastructure blueprints.